Budapestby VisitCity Guides

 Popular Hungarian street food lángos offers solo travelers an affordable, authentic dining option

-Chimney Cake (Kürtőskalács): Sweet spiral-shaped pastry roasted over charcoal and coated with sugar, cinnamon, or other toppings.
-Find them at street vendors and markets.
+Chimney Cake (Kürtőskalács): Sweet pastry that's roasted over charcoal and covered with sugar, cinnamon, or other toppings.
+You'll see street vendors selling these everywhere.

-Mazel Tov: A stylish restaurant in the Jewish Quarter with a welcoming atmosphere for solo diners.
-The Middle Eastern-inspired menu offers a lighter alternative to traditional Hungarian fare.
+Mazel Tov: This restaurant in the Jewish Quarter is really welcoming for solo diners.
+The Middle Eastern food is a nice change from heavy Hungarian dishes.

 Interior of Central Market Hall showing food stalls, vendors and shoppers in a historic covered marketplace